 There is no fixed structure of a prenup, and it can be tailored as per the needs of the couple.
 The agreement should be fair and certified by a lawyer from each side.
-Since marriages are believed to be scared, it is difficult to weigh them and put it in contractual terms.
+Since marriages are believed to be sacred, it is difficult to weigh them and put it in contractual terms.
 But here are some typical clauses in a prenup:

 1. Separate Property- This clause refers to the property that is individually owned by the couple.
 In matters of divorce or death, it will remain separate only.